cllckn/information-and-communication-technologies/module2/README.md

 > in contrast to using simple tests and jumps such as the goto statement which could lead to "spaghetti code" which is
 > difficult both to follow and to maintain.
 > (https://en.wikipedia.org/wiki/Structured_programming)
+>
+> - A **function** is the smallest piece of the program.
+> - Programs are composed of multiple functions.
+> - The **main function** serves as the entry point of the program.
+>   - Execution starts in the main function.
+>   - From there, related functions are called in sequence as needed.
+> - The focus is directly on the **problem**, and methods are developed to solve it (**control-centric** approach).
+> - If a function requires data to perform a task, the necessary data is passed as **parameters**.

 #### Object-Oriented Programming (OOP)

->In structured programming, the focus is directly on the problem, and methods are developed to solve the problem (control-centric).
-> In object-oriented programming, however, the fundamental component is the object (data-centric), and programs are
+> - The fundamental component is the object (data-centric), and programs are composed of interactions between objects.
-> composed of interactions between objects.
-An object contains both data and the methods that process that data.
+> - An object contains both data and the methods that process that data.
-> Software developers concentrate on designing and developing the classes that construct these objects.
+> - Developers concentrate on designing and developing the classes that construct these objects.
-> ***This way, the program's logic is distributed across all modules in a data-centric manner.***
+> - ***This way, the program's logic is distributed across all modules in a data-centric manner.***

 #### Structured (Procedural) Programming vs. Object-Oriented Programming (OOP)